Participating in Clinical Trials

 Sometimes, a potential participant may not be able to give informed consent because of memory problems or mental confusion.
 Someone else, usually a family member with a durable power of attorney, can give consent for that participant.
 That caregiver must be confident there is small risk to the participant, and the participant would have agreed to consent if he or she were able to do so.

-What to Ask Before Deciding
+What to Ask the Research Team

 So what questions should you ask the research team to help you decide whether or not to enroll in the trial?
 You have the right to ask them anything about their clinical trial.
 If you do not like the answers they give you, ask more questions.
 If you are still not satisfied, do not agree to take part in the trial.